The school year is winding down and we have two students who will be graduating:

 Carlos spent his last couple years at JPII learning how to garden and acquiring the skills he needs to find a job in a restaurant setting within the Berks County community.
 In fact, Carlos recently set himself up for a promising job in the kitchen at the DoubleTree Hotel in Reading!

 “Coming to this school has changed my life.
 I have never had so much attention like I get at JPII.
 I have been on the radio, in the newspaper and I have even started helping the tone chimes.
 I help make pendants, I get to do awesome things with my friends.
 This school has saved my life.
-I have good skills and I will be able to walk to my new job at the DoubleTree from where I live.
 I am a leader, I do good work, and I am a good friend.
 I have this life because of JPII and all the people that care about me.”

 Grant has been a student at JPII since he was three!
 Ms. Long was his very first teacher way back in the Primary class and went on to have Mrs. Kreska and Mrs. Berkhammer as his teachers as well!